310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Chiaki smile %}
 T-That’s very kind of you.
-We really appreciate your thoughtfulness, “Mizusaba”-san.
+We really appreciate your thoughtfulness, Mizusaba-san.
 {% endbubble %}

 {% bubble Mizusaba %}